Showing posts with label Presentations. Show all posts

 Thursday, April 9, 2026

-2022 WeDigBio Symposium: "The Critical Roles of Libraries in Understanding Earth's Biota" (8 April 2022 - Virtual)
+Meeting: 2022 WeDigBio Symposium: "The Critical Roles of Libraries in Understanding Earth's Biota" (8 April 2022 - Virtual)

 WeDigBio is a project of the larger iDigBio project funded by the National Science Foundation.
 Both "DigBio" projects run regular events and trainings.
 In 2022, I participated in the virtual symposium, The Role of Libraries in Understanding Earth’s Biota where I gave a presentation on BHL.